 For many, the answer is we’ve never done it!
 And that’s understandable – something as small as a search box tends to get neglected; it often clears the way for more significant and apparent concerns such as what ROI are we getting on our Google Ads?

-Without further ado, here’s a 9-point checklist that’ll help you determine how fit your site search is.
+But how do you ensure that your customers’ experience is the best possible?
+Without further ado, here’s a 15-point checklist that’ll help you determine how fit your site search is.

 Is your search bar visible?
 Can customers see it right away?
 Is it on every site?
 The important thing here is to make the search bar instantly usable, so don’t hide it behind a search icon.

 Doing this means you’re losing 30 – 40 % of traffic that could go to search and now ends up using worse-performing navigation and user experience.
 Instead, reduce unwanted errors in the search experience and helps customers find what they came to look for on your website immediately.

 Visibility can be further improved with a neat feature called Autocomplete Showcase.
 This feature can bring attention to the search bar, and it can serve as a visual search guide.
 A simple animation shows various types of search queries being typed into the search field.
 It can include anything, ranging from simple keywords to complex queries.
 The feature also provides examples from your product selection which can give your customers an idea about what range of products you offer.
 While younger shoppers might notice the search bar even without this feature, it can be very useful for attracting the attention of elderly people who might not be that familiar with standard e-commerce search UX.